mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Write-A-Learning-Path.md

 ## Description
-This exciting opportunity invites master students to create and submit a comprehensive learning path focused on any aspect of Arm technology.
+This exciting opportunity invites students to create and submit a comprehensive learning path focused on any aspect of Arm technology.
 Participants will have the chance to showcase their expertise, contribute to the academic community, and potentially publish their work for a wider audience.
 Learning paths are structured tutorials that guide learners through a series of topics and skills.
 For example, a project could involve developing a learning path on Arm-based embedded systems, culminating in a practical demonstration of a working prototype, such as a simple temperature monitoring system using a basic microcontroller and a few sensors.
 This project can be easily recreated with minimal hardware and software access.
 We look forward to seeing your innovative and insightful submissions!

 ## Prequisites